kchatlosh/digiethicsDRI/sections/irb.md

 * Note that your CUNY IRB application will be conducted through the home CUNY campus of your advisor - automatically linked when you start the application on the Ideate website
 * Be patient with the Ideate website... and use Firefox as your browser - more Ideate tips [here](https://www.gc.cuny.edu/CUNY_GC/media/CUNY-Graduate-Center/PDF/GC%20HRPP%20Documents/Ideate%20Help%20Docs/IDEATE-QUICK-TIPS-and-TROUBLESHOOTING-vNov17.pdf?ext=.pdf)
 * Make sure you have completed the CITI exam - more info [here](http://www2.cuny.edu/research/research-compliance/training-education/citi-training/)
 * Keep in mind that IRB requires you attach all grant proposals (if applicable) that fund the project - *if not too late, keep this in mind when writing those grant proposals*
+* Sharing photos, videos or audio files of people to a public website or another publicly accessible space/repository as part of your research?
+You will need all participants to sign a legal deed of gift (an example [here](http://libraries.uky.edu/user_uploads/372_NunnCenter-Release-Master-2017v5.pdf), specific to oral history projects)

 For additional information on the CUNY HRPP policies & procedures, click [here](http://www2.cuny.edu/research/research-compliance/human-research-protection-program-hrpp/hrpp-policies-procedures/#1460557504764-6bb03276-3738)